BND Hamburger Icon

 As with most of the medical software platforms we reviewed, CareCloud is equipped with comprehensive practice management and data tools.
 The platform’s financial intelligence spans your entire operation, and you’ll see this data in simple reports of your clinical performance.
 You’ll also benefit from predictive analytics that include actionable big data.

 The CareCloud analytics and reporting suite includes a customizable dashboard for your data.
 You can also enable and block report access for specific team members.
-CareCloud’s easily accessible, data-heavy reports are available on both desktop and mobile devices.
+CareCloud offers its easily accessible, data-heavy reports on both desktop and iOS and Android mobile devices.
 These reports help you determine all of the factors, both positive and negative, behind your practice’s performance.
-You’ll also be able to locate bottlenecks in your collections and billing cycle and solve these problems to bolster performance.
+It bolsters performance by solving problems while locating bottlenecks in your collections and billing cycle.

-You can filter any reports you generate in CareCloud by payer, provider or staff member, and view them in daily, weekly and monthly formats.
-Set these customizable reports to generate on a regular schedule and export as PDF, XLS or CSV files.
+You can filter any reports you generate in CareCloud by payer, provider or staff member, while viewing them in daily, weekly and monthly formats.
+You can set these customizable reports to run on a regular schedule, then export as PDF, XLS or CSV files.

 Retail and E-Commerce